sccreeper/chime/app/README.md

-# app
+# Chime App

-A new Flutter project.
+This directory contains the code for the mobile app for Chime.